nembrown/covariates_forecastr/README.md

 #### To gather and collate covariate data, follow these scripts in the following order:

-1. [cov_fetch.R](https://github.com/nembrown/covariates_forecastr/blob/main/cov_fetch.R) - Use this code to grab covariate data from online sources. so far we have salinity, temperature, zooplankton, chinook model EVs, and various atmospheric/oceanic indices.
+1. [cov_fetch.R](https://github.com/nembrown/covariates_forecastr/blob/main/cov_fetch.R) - Use this code to grab covariate data from online sources. so far we have salinity, temperature, zooplankton, herring spawn, river flow, and various atmospheric/oceanic indices.
 Where possible, I have linked to the online source so that we have the most up to date data each time the query is run.
 Make sure to check sources for updated data and alter the code as necessary.

 2. [cov_match_stock.R](https://github.com/nembrown/covariates_forecastr/blob/main/cov_match_stock.R) - Use this code to match up spatially explicit data (e.g. from buoys or sampling stations) to a given ERA stock location and summarize the data at the correct scale (i.e. one measurement per year).